 A request for review can only be made to the Canadian Cultural Property Export Review Board (CCPERB) after a permit officer has refused to issue the export permit.
 CCPERB will then conduct a proceeding to determine whether an object:

-If the Review Board determines that the object meets all of the above criteria, the Review Board will then form an opinion as to whether an institution or public authority in Canada might make a fair offer to purchase the object within six months after the date of its decision in the proceeding.
+If CCPERB determines that the object meets the above criteria, it will then form an opinion as to whether an institution or public authority in Canada might make a fair cash offer to purchase the object within six months after the date of its decision in the proceeding.
+If CCPERB determines a fair cash offer is possible, it will establish an export delay of between two and six months, during which time the object will not be permitted be exported from Canada.
+Export delays provide designated organizations with an opportunity to acquire these culturally significant objects that might otherwise be permanently lost to Canada.